ackinc/ollert/README.txt

-A Trello clone
+# Ollert

-Built with NodeJS + VanillaJS
+A terrible-looking kanban board; built with NodeJS and VanillaJS